speechly/react-example-repo-filtering/TUTORIAL.md

 };
 ```

+Here we use the other main part of Speechly React client - a custom hook that consumes the state preserved in `SpeechProvider`.
+Feel free to check the [API documentation of React client](https://github.com/speechly/react-client/blob/master/docs/modules/_index_d_.md) to see what other properties are returned by the hook.

 Now you can go ahead and try talking to the app and see what you get back in the transcript.
 Congratulations, you've just integrated Speechly into the app.

-However, we still need to implement the filtering functionality.
+However, we still need to implement the filtering functionality, so let's go ahead and update our Speechly app configuration to support that.

 ## 4. Configuring Speechly app

 Now that we've integrated the API into the app it's time to make our Speechly app useful.
 Let's add a couple of simple commands for manipulating the data we see in the table:

-* A command to filter by programming language, e.g. when a user says "Show me TypeScript repos" the app will only show repos with that specific language
+- A command to filter by programming language, e.g. when a user says "Show me TypeScript repos" the app will only show repos with that specific language
-* A command to sort the results in a specific order, e.g. "Sort the results by forks" will sort the repos by the amount of forks it has.
+- A command to sort the results in a specific order, e.g. "Sort the results by forks" will sort the repos by the amount of forks it has.
-* A command to reset the filters, e.g. "Reset the filters to default" will remove the language filter and reset the sorting to some default.
+- A command to reset the filters, e.g. "Reset the filters to default" will remove the language filter and reset the sorting to some default.

 Let's go back to [Speechly dashboard](https://speechly.com/dashboard) and update the configuration of our app with the following:

 ```
 # Which languages we can filter by
 languages = [